NBA

 The Gunners went 8-0-0 to finish top of the league phase, setting them up with a favorable Champions League draw.

-Still, Mikel Arteta’s squad only squeaked past Bayer Leverkusen 3-1 in the Round of 16, setting up a date with a familiar foe, Sporting Lisbon, in the quarterfinals.
+However, Mikel Arteta’s squad squeaked past Bayer Leverkusen 3-1 in the Round of 16 and edged Sporting CP 1-0 in the quarterfinals.

-While the Gunners have a strong chance to reach their first final since 2006, I can’t back them to win their first title in this competition at these short odds.
+While the English Premier League leaders have a strong chance of reaching their first final since 2006, I can’t back them to win their first title in this competition at these odds, especially since they have crucial domestic games around their matches with Atletico.

 Champions League Sleeper